quicwg/base-drafts/draft-ietf-quic-transport.md

   peer-initiated stream (that is, the two least significant bits are set to 0 by a server and to 1 by a client).
 If an invalid value is provided, the recipient MUST generate a connection error of type TRANSPORT_PARAMETER_ERROR.
-  This is equivalent to sending a MAX_STREAM_ID ({{frame-max-stream-id}}) immediately after completing the handshake.
-The maximum stream ID is set to 0 if this parameter is absent, preventing the creation of new unidirectional streams until a MAX_STREAM_ID frame is sent.
-Note that a default value of 0 does not prevent the the cryptographic handshake stream (that is, stream 0) to be used.
+  Setting this parameter is equivalent to sending a MAX_STREAM_ID ({{frame-max-stream-id}}) immediately after completing the handshake.
+The maximum bidirectional stream ID is set to 0 if this parameter is absent, preventing the creation of new bidirectional streams until a MAX_STREAM_ID frame is sent.
+Note that a default value of 0 does not prevent the cryptographic handshake stream (that is, stream 0) to be used.

 initial_max_stream_id_uni (0x0008):